 With increasing ISO being the alternative, the noise difference IS enables for still subjects is huge, and stabilization dramatically improves video quality.
 The shorter the focal length, the smaller subject details (captured at the same distance) are rendered, and the less still the camera must be held to avoid subject details crossing imaging sensor pixels during an exposure, the source of motion blur.
 Still, image stabilization remains a valuable feature in this and most lenses.

-The RF 16-28 F2.8 STM's IS system is rated for 5.5 stops of assistance, and excellent rating, and with IBIS Coordinated IS, the rating jumps to 8 stops (7.5 stops in the corners).
+The RF 16-28 F2.8 STM's IS system is rated for 5.5 stops of assistance, an excellent rating, and with IBIS Coordinated IS, the rating jumps to 8 stops (7.5 stops in the corners).

-Expect this lens's IS system to be quiet, likely quieter than the R5 II's IBIS, and well-behaved, referring to the viewfinder image not jumping or fighting strongly against re-Canon is promised superior Canon is promised superior composition, providing a smooth view, including when moving the camera, including when recording video.
+This lens's IS system is quiet, seemingly quieter than the R5 II's IBIS, and well-behaved, referring to the viewfinder image not jumping or fighting strongly against re-composition, providing a smooth view, including when moving the camera, including when recording video.

 Another image stabilization benefit is its aid to AF precision.
 The camera's AF system can produce improved focus precision if the image it sees is stabilized.

-Canon which significantly increases promised superior image quality from this lens, and the theoretical MTF charts support that expectation.
+Canon promised superior image quality from this lens, and the theoretical MTF charts supported that expectation.

 The black lines indicate contrast (10 lines/mm), and the blue lines show resolution (30 lines/mm).
 The solid lines are sagittal, and the dashed lines are meridional.
 The higher, the better, and that comparison tells a story.
 The 16-28's lines are considerably higher than those of the 15-30 and in the game with the two L lenses.